 For security purposes, you can also provide PagerTree with the token Slack provides.
 If using this feature, PagerTree will not create an alert unless the token sent by Slack is the same token that is configured with the integration.
 This protects against spoofing attacks.

 - From the App Page, Copy the Token

 - Paste the Token that you copied from Slack to the Token field.

 - Click “Save”

-You have successfully completed the Slack Outgoing WebHooks Integration.
-Now PagerTree will create an incident any time a message starts with trigger words and are on the specified channels.
+You have successfully completed the Slack Outgoing Webhooks Integration.
+Now PagerTree will create an alert any time a message starts with trigger words and are on the specified channels.
 If you have any questions please contact firstname.lastname@example.org